SDCoulter/Credit_Risk_Analysis/README.md

 * **Oversampling** - using the `RandomOverSampler` sampling and `LogisticRegression` algorithm.
 This produced the following result output:

-  - Balanced Accuracy Score of:
+  - Balanced Accuracy Score:

     ```
     0.6318837601879046
     ```

-  - Confusion Matrix of:
+  - Confusion Matrix:

     ```
     [[   49    38]